Alan Hakim, Inge De Wandele, Chris O’Callaghan, Alan Pocinki, and Peter Rowe, adapted by Benjamin Guscott; revised by Alan Hakim, December 2019

 Equipment and adaptations (including, if needed, a wheelchair) should be considered as these can help gain more independence, and improve quality of life.
 Disruption of education or work can be harmful and should be addressed early.
 The doctor should assist, following consent from their patient, by advising on fitness for work and education, and the adjustments or adaptations needed.

 Sleep management, rest, and relaxation are key approaches.
 Sleep problems can make fatigue worse.
-Good approaches include: avoiding caffeine or nicotine close to bedtime, exercise during the day, avoiding large meals, and avoiding emotional upset/dwelling on problems before sleep.
+Good approaches include: avoiding caffeine or nicotine close to bedtime, maintaining tolerated levels of activity during the day, avoiding large meals, and avoiding emotional upset/dwelling on problems before sleep.
 Calm music or reading may help, and one should avoid screen-based activities like watching TV.
 The bed should be comfortable, and the room dark and quiet.
-During the day, exercise and exposure to natural light can help.
 Long-term pain should also be managed, as should other medical concerns that can disturb sleep such as fast heart rate, breathing problems, and anxiety disorders.

-Prescribed drugs as part of pacing and rest may assist sleep.
+Prescribed drugs, pacing, and rest may help.
 Rest periods can be introduced but a level of activity should exist that avoids overexertion.
 Relaxation techniques may help in the management of pain, sleep problems, and stress or anxiety.
 It is important that patients rest when tired, and not to “push through” periods of fatigue.
 Common relaxation techniques include: progressive muscle relaxation (focusing on slowly tensing and relaxing each muscle group), and visualization (imagining a peaceful setting and then focus on controlled, relaxed breathing, slowing the heart rate).
 Other techniques include: massage, meditation, yoga, music and/or art therapy.
-Graded exercise therapy (GET) and management of daily activities are important, but joint problems can limit this.
-Gradual exercise may be beneficial, improving physical and mental wellbeing.
-The main objectives in hEDS are to prevent physical deterioration without causing injury, and provide pain control.
-A suitably trained therapist or instructor should deliver GET.
+Physical treatments and management of daily activities are important, but joint problems can limit this.
+Physical therapies may help with function and daily activities, improving physical and psychological well-being.
+The main objectives are to prevent physical deterioration without causing injury, and provide pain control.
+A suitably trained therapist or instructor should advise.
 Recommendations such as “exercise more” without supported advice are not helpful and unstructured or unsupervised exercise may worsen symptoms, as can a strict increase in activity.
 It should be based on the current activity and goals.

 Planning and reviewing activity can avoid “boom and bust” cycles.
-Exercise must be sustainable as it can take weeks, months, or even years to achieve goals.
 Symptoms can increase for a few days (e.g., stiffness and fatigue), but this is normal.
 Activity management can include: spreading out difficult or demanding tasks over time, and planning the day to allow for a variety of activity, rest, and sleep.
 Using a method called cognitive behavioral therapy (CBT) the patient can aim to sustain or improve abilities and manage the physical/emotional impact of their symptoms.
 An individualized program should be offered to people with fatigue, but should only be delivered by someone with proper training in CBT.

 What We Need To Know